-For the privacy and safety of first responders and others involved in these emergencies, only the general area, not the exact location or type of first responder activity, appears on the map.
-Each area is 500 meters across, equivalent to approximately five football fields, unless a larger region is affected.
+For the privacy and safety of first responders and others involved in these emergencies, the exact location or type of first responder activity does not appear on the map.
+Each area is 600 feet across, unless a larger region is affected.
 While AirMap ingests data about fires, electrical and gas hazards, medical emergencies, tornados, tsunamis, rescue operations, and more, these categories are not disclosed to users.

 This latest addition to AirMap’s real-time airspace intelligence enhances situational awareness for drone operators so they can make the skies safer for all – including first responders and the people and communities they serve.